 REFERENCE TITLE GROUP APPLICATION DATE SUMMARY IMPACT ON GROUP NZ IFRS 9 (2014) NZ IFRS 9: Financial Instruments 1 July 2018 The International Accounting Standards Board (IASB) issued the completed version of NZ IFRS 9: Financial Instruments (to replace NZ IAS 39: Financial Instruments: Recognition and Measurement), bringing together the classification and measurement, impairment and hedge accounting phases of the IASB's project to replace NZ IAS 39: Financial Instruments: Recognition and Measurement and all previous versions of NZ IFRS 9.
 The completed version of NZ IFRS 9 includes the following revisions: a) NZ IFRS 9 (2009): The revised standard requires that financial assets be classified on the basis of the entity's business model for managing the financial assets and the contractual cash flow characteristics of the financial asset.
-Financial assets are initially recognised at fair value - or if the business model accounting supports it - cost, adjusted for transaction costs and subsequently be classified as amortised cost.
-Financial assets can only be classified as amortised cost if (a) the contractual cash flows; b) NZ IFRS 9 (2010): In these amendments the existing requirements for the classification of financial liabilities and the ability to use the fair value option from NZ IAS 39 have been retained.
-However, where the fair value option is used for financial liabilities the change in fair value is required to be accounted for as follows: - the change attributable to the entity's own credit risk is to be presented in Other Comprehensive Income; - the remaining change is presented in the Statement of Financial Performance; and c) NZ IFRS 9 (2013): - New hedge accounting requirements including changes to hedge effectiveness testing, treatment of Financial Performance; and contractual cash for statement of Financial Performance; and context, sik components that can be hedged and disclosures; - Entities may elect to apply only the accounting for gains and losses from own credit risk without applying the other requirements of NZ IFRS 9 at the same time.
-Financial assets of the Group are measured at amortised cost with the exception of foreign currency forward exchange contracts and options or interest rate swaps which are held at fair value.
+Financial assets are initially recognised at fair value - or if the business model accounting supports it - cost, adjusted for transaction costs and subsequently measured at amortised cost.
+Financial assets can only be classified as amortised cost if (a) the contractual cash flows from the instrument represent principal and interest and (b) the entity's purpose for holding the instrument is to collect the contractual cash flows; b) NZ IFRS 9 (2010): In these amendments the existing requirements for the classification of financial liabilities and the ability to use the fair value option from NZ IAS 39 have been retained.
+However, where the fair value option is used for financial liabilities the change in fair value is required to be accounted for as follows: - the change attributable to the entity's own credit risk is to be presented in Other Comprehensive Income; - the remaining change is presented in the Statement of Financial Performance; and - if this approach creates or enlarges an accounting mismatch in the Statement of Financial Performance; and c) NZ IFRS 9 (2013): - New hedge accounting requirements including changes to hedge effectiveness testing, treatment of hedging costs, risk components that can be hedged and disclosures; - Entities may elect to apply only the accounting for gain Financial assets of the Group are measured at amortised cost with the exception of foreign currency forward exchange contracts and options or interest rate swaps which are held at fair value.
 The classification and measurement of these will remain the same under NZ IFRS 9.
 For the financial liabilities of the Group held at fair value (foreign currency forward exchange contracts and options, and interest rate swaps), the Group will be required to separate the fair value movement that relates to changes in the Group's credit risk and record this through Other Comprehensive Income rather than through the Statement of Financial Performance where the remaining change in value will be recorded.
 For the year ended 30 June 2018 no portion of the fair value movement on the Group's foreign currency forward exchange contracts and options, and interest rate swaps, relates to changes in the Group's credit risk, and therefore no amount would be required to be included within Other Comprehensive Income.
 The Group applies hedge accounting under NZ IAS 39 to a borrowing of A\$29,350,000 which has been designated as a hedge of the net investment in Barossa Valley Estate Pty Limited (BVE).
 The hedge meets the effectiveness requirements of NZ IAS 39 and is also expected to meet the requirements of NZ IFRS 9.
 There may be some additional disclosures required for this hedge under NZ IFRS 9.